Abandoned & Little-Known Airfields:

 (courtesy of the George H. Stuebing Collection of the Delaware Valley Historical Aircraft Association).

-A 4/8/31 photo (courtesy of David Knesovich) of Amelia Earhart with the Pitcairn factory PCA-2 Autogiro at Pitcairn Field,
+A 4/8/31 photo (courtesy of David Knesovich) of Amelia Earhart with the Pitcairn factory PCA-2 Autogiro at Pitcairn Field, where she set a world altitude record of 18,415 ft.

 The earliest aeronautical chart depiction which has been located of Pitcairn Field was on the August 1932 NY Sectional Chart.